OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 ## Exploratory Data Analysis (EDA)

+Chukwudi Okereafor provided the following word cloud for our datasets:

-The task leader for this task was XXXXXXXX.
+The task leader for this task was Wajeeha Imtiaz.

 ## Model Experimentation and Improvement

+Several contributions were made to test different language architectures and choose the on that was most suitable for the project's needs.
+These were coordinated by the task leader, Wajeeha Imtiaz.

+The table below provides an overview of all tested architectures,

 ## Model Deployment